$100M Scheme: Hudson Valley Man Known As 'Magician' Nabbed In One Of Largest Ever Frauds

-Cortlandt Manor resident Rafael Alvarez has been charged in connection with a $100 million tax fraud scheme involving tens of thousands of federal individual income tax returns with false information, the US Attorney's Office for the Southern District of New York announced on Monday, April 15.
+Northern Westchester County resident Rafael Alvarez, of Cortlandt Manor, has been charged in connection with a $100 million tax fraud scheme involving tens of thousands of federal individual income tax returns with false information, the US Attorney's Office for the Southern District of New York announced on Monday, April 15.

 According to federal officials, from 2010 to 2020, Alvarez, also known as "the Magician," was the CEO, owner, and manager of Bronx-based high-volume tax preparation company ATAX New York, LLC, which also did business as ATAX New York-Marble Hill, ATAX Marble Hill, ATAX Marble Hill NY, and ATAX Corporation.
 Over this decade, the company prepared around 90,000 federal income tax returns for customers.